ysdn2019/Graduates-List/graduates/katreena-dalisay.md

 ---
 path: /work/flux
 graduate: Katreena Dalisay
-mainimg: /assets/work/dalisay_katreena_project3_web_main.jpg
+cover: /assets/work/dalisay_katreena_project3_web_main.jpg
-thumbnailimg: /assets/work/dalisay_katreena_project3_web_thumbnail.jpg
+thumbnail: /assets/work/dalisay_katreena_project3_web_thumbnail.jpg
 title: Flux
 groupmembers:
-fields: Typography
+category: Typography
 mediumdimensions: Print & Digital
 description: Flux is a custom typeface created from brushstrokes of a marker.
 Deriving from the definition of “flux”, the typeface resembles the action of flowing with its loose, organic strokes.
 Due to continuous change of “flux”, the typeface characters can be interchangeably used to form a natural and organic written look.
 digitallink: